eez-open/psu-tester/README.md

-EEZ tester for H24005 power supply Power board and AUX power module
+PCB tester for H24005 power supply's Power board and AUX power module that can be used during PCBA and final quality assurance process.
+Require Arduino Leonardo board and sketch with various test cases.